 If you get hungry after all the play, there is also a small restaurant on the island as well.

-If you’re looking to see as much as possible, why not save some time and money with the Prague City Pass?
-Pass holders get free entry to the most popular sights and discounts for various tours and restaurants.
+If you’re looking to see as much as possible, why not save some time and money with a Prague city pass?
+Pass holders get free or discounted entry to the most popular sights and discounts for various tours and restaurants.

 Stay under budget with these great free things to do!